Quick: when you think of spiritual awakening, what’s the first thing that comes to mind?

 There’s a new sense of curiosity in you.
 You find yourself wanting to delve deeper into self-discovery, wellness, and personal development.

-Your goals and desires are starting to change.
+Simple: Your goals and desires are changing.
 You are now less interested in accumulating more things.
 In fact, you feel guilty about the material things you have and you start wanting to live a simpler life.

 Instead, you want more meaningful life experiences.
 You may want to travel and explore the world.
 And you start questioning your past desire to “have” more.
 These days, you’re realizing that true happiness doesn’t depend on how many things you own but how you own yourself.

 The road to spiritual awakening is not smooth sailing.
 Truthfully, it is riddled with inner turmoil.
-Because you start questioning your belief systems, past choices, your current relationships, and even your career, you can’t help but feel sadness, guilt, and confusing emotions.
+Because you start grappling with your belief systems, your morals, and your past choices; you can’t help but feel sadness, guilt, and confusing emotions.

 These unpleasant psychological reactions are common following the onset of enlightenment.